rlarkdms/fakebook/README.md

 # Fakebook
-The fakebook is a facebook cloning project for practice CURD.
+The fakebook is a facebook cloning project for practice basic CURD with RESTful API.

 ## Skill stacks
 * Node.js